composor/composi/docs/hyperx.md

 Hyperx
 ------

 If you do not like JSX, you can instead use Hyperx.
 This lets you define your component markup with ES6 template literals.
-At build time, Hyperx converts the template literals into hyperscript functions that Composi's virtual dom can understand.
+At build time, Hyperx converts the template literals into hyperscript functions that Composi's virtual DOM can understand.

 Installation
 ------------